-This position provides leadership for University of New Hampshire Cooperative Extension Youth and Family Healthy Living and Nutrition programs designed to increase the health of NH youth, families and individuals.
-This position leads the Nutrition Connections Program that combines Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP) funding to reach low income NH residents.
+This position provides leadership for University of New Hampshire Cooperative Extension Youth and Family, Healthy Living and Nutrition programs designed to increase the health of NH youth, families and individuals.
+This position includes leadership of the Nutrition Connections Program that combines Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP) funding to reach low income NH residents.
 The position works in close collaboration with other UNH Extension Educators and UNH Faculty to develop, implement and evaluate community-based programs targeting the nutrition, physical activity, food safety and food resource management skills and behaviors of youth, adults, seniors and families.
 This is a non-tenure track Extension Educator position that will have an affiliation in the College of Life Sciences and Agriculture (COLSA).
 The position involves campus-based work but is primarily located in the Merrimack County UNH Cooperative Extension Office in Boscawen, New Hampshire.

 - Serve as the SNAP-Ed and EFNEP coordinators.